AMM: Adaptive Multilinear Meshes: Background and Related Work

-Octrees are especially useful when the data contains sparse details, so that smooth-varying regions can be stored at coarser octree levels, thereby reducing storage, e.g., using sparse voxel octrees~\cite{Crassin09:gigavoxels,Gobbetti2008} and their variations~\cite{Fogal2013:RayGuided,Hadwiger12, large-scale-volume}.
+\para{Tree-based hierarchies,} such as k-d trees~\cite{Fogal10:gpu, Woodring11} and octrees~\cite{JACKINS1980249}, are among the most popular spatial-subdivision schemes due to their simplicity.
+Octrees, in particular, have found widespread adoption across diverse domains.
+They are especially useful when the data contains sparse details, so the smooth-varying regions can be stored at coarser octree levels, thereby reducing storage, \eg using sparse voxel octrees~\cite{Crassin09:gigavoxels,Gobbetti2008,large-scale-volume}.
 Recent approaches have made modifications to traditional octrees to leverage modern computational architectures.
-For example, OpenVDB~\cite{Museth:2013:vdb} and Bifrost~\cite{Nielsen:2016} increase the tree branching factor to ensure that sibling tree nodes are stored contiguously in a cache-friendly data layout; SPGrid~\cite{Setaluri:2014} stores octree levels separately as sparse and nonoverlapping grids, taking advantage of virtual memory handling capacities in modern operating systems.
-Similar to SPGrid, we store per-level vertices separately and aggregate them on demand, but use hash tables instead of the OS's virtual memory system to handle sparsity.
+For example, OpenVDB~\cite{Museth:2013:vdb} increases the tree branching factor to ensure that sibling nodes are stored contiguously in a cache-friendly layout; SPGrid~\cite{Setaluri:2014} stores octree levels separately as sparse and nonoverlapping grids, taking advantage of virtual memory handling capacities in modern operating systems.
+Similar to SPGrid, we store per-level vertices separately and aggregate them on demand, but use hash tables instead of the OS's virtual memory to handle sparsity.

-\para{Adaptive mesh refinement (AMR)}~\cite{Berger1984:AMR, Berger1989:AMR} is another popular class of multiresolution schemes, especially for simulations.
-In AMR, each resolution level consists of a set of nonoverlapping uniform grids.
+\para{Adaptive mesh refinement (AMR)}~\cite{Berger1989:AMR,Dubey14} is another popular class of multiresolution schemes, especially for simulations.
+In structured AMR, each resolution level consists of a set of nonoverlapping uniform grids.
 As the grids can be placed arbitrarily, fine-resolution grids can be used to quickly resolve fine details.
-Variations and implementations of AMR are used in many popular simulation codes, such as BoxLib~\cite{boxlib}, LAVA~\cite{lava}, Enzo~\cite{10.1007/3-540-27039-6_24}, Chombo~\cite{chombo}, GR Chombo~\cite{Clough_2015}, SAMRAI~\cite{Hornung98theuse}, and Uintah~\cite{Parker2006}; an exhaustive survey was presented by Dubey et al.~\cite{DBLP:journals/corr/DubeyABBBBCGLLO16}.
 An AMR mesh can be either vertex-centered or cell-centered, depending upon where the data points are stored.
-Although the cell-centered approach is more common, visualizing the resulting mesh requires preprocessing steps, such as remeshing and stitching~\cite{Weber2001ExtractionOC, Beyer:2008:SMG, Moran11} and ad-hoc interpolation~\cite{Ljung2006MultiresolutionII, Wang2018CPUIR,Wald_CVAMR_2017}.
+Although the cell-centered approach is more common, visualizing the resulting mesh requires preprocessing steps, such as remeshing and stitching~\cite{Weber2001ExtractionOC, Moran11} and \textit{ad hoc} interpolation~\cite{Ljung2006MultiresolutionII, Wang2018CPUIR}.
 In contrast, our representation is vertex-based, with a principled method for (multilinear) interpolation.